Radio City Music Hall: Sports

 The first sports event at Radio City Music Hall was a boxing card headlined by Roy Jones Jr. and David Telesco that took place on January 15, 2000.
 On April 13, 2013, Nonito Donaire faced Guillermo Rigondeaux in a boxing card held at Radio City Music Hall.

 In 2004, the WNBA's New York Liberty played six home games at Radio City while their then-regular home, Madison Square Garden, prepared to host the 2004 Republican National Convention.
 The Liberty played their first game in front of 5,945 fans against the Detroit Shock in July 2004.
 Courtside seats were stage left and stage right along the baseline and the Rockettes performed at halftime.
 The court from Madison Square Garden was moved to Radio City Music Hall during this time.

 Radio City Music Hall was the site of the NFL draft between 2006 and 2014.
 Prior to being held at Radio City, the NFL Draft had been hosted at other locations in New York City since 1965, but after the 2014 draft, the National Football League hosted the draft in a series of other cities nationwide.

 Awards ceremonies

 The Broadway League presented the Tony Awards, the annual ceremony for Broadway theatre, at Radio City Music Hall during most years from 1997 to 2019, (Note: The awards ceremonies for 2011, 2012, and 2016 were hosted at the Beacon Theatre, another MSG venue.
-The Gershwin Theatre hosted the 1999 awards.) as well as in 2022.
-Radio City is planned to host the Tony Awards in 2025 as well.
+The Gershwin Theatre hosted the 1999 awards.) as well as in 2022 and 2025.
 Radio City has also hosted the Grammy Awards, the annual ceremony presented by the Recording Academy for music, six times.
 The theater's first Grammys was in 1980, and its last Grammys was in 1998.
 The MTV Video Music Awards have been hosted at the theater 12 times from 1984 to 2018.